Previous Success Circles

 Title: April 17-2018 – How To Prepare For The WordPress Change To Gutenberg

-Summary: MaAnna Stephenson advises that it’s more important to take care of updating php, taking care of speed and security before worrying about Gutenberg right now.
+Summary: MaAnna Stephenson advises that it’s more important to take care of updating PHP, taking care of speed and security before worrying about Gutenberg right now.
 She predicts the full impact of Gutenberg will not take place till 2010.
-Good idea to use tinymce advanced to stay with the classic editor until all the kinks are smoother out with Gutenberg.
+Good idea to use TinyMCE advanced to stay with the classic editor until all the kinks are smoothed out with Gutenberg.

 Summary: What do we need to know, learn and do?
 If we are accustomed to WP, our first task to is to learn as much as we can about Gutenberg and then change our mindset and way of thinking & planning.
 We will need to do some testing using the theme we currently use.
 And we will need to review all our plugins – will they work?
 Do we still need them?
 Since there are still many unknowns, it’s important to stay on top of information as it is rolled out.

 Summary: To participate in a Zoom, you click a link that a host has provided.
 You will then be asked to download a piece of software that takes only seconds to do.
 Then you are taken into the meeting room where you participate in the discussion.
 Should you wish to create/host a Zoom session, you will need to go to their website and set up an account.
 There is a Free version as well as a Pro version.
 The free version allows you to have unlimited one-on-one sessions or up to 40 minutes with three or more people.
 If you wish to make a recording, the free version allows you to download the mp4 file to your own computer; the Pro version allows you to save the file to their Cloud service.
 If you wish to live stream and record to YouTube or Twitch, you will need to use a broadcast system such as OBS.